resampling-stats/resampling-with/notes/writing.md

 [^1]: Here is the footnote.

 [^longnote]: Here's one with multiple blocks.

+  Subsequent paragraphs are indented to show that they belong to the previous footnote.

 Here is an inline note.^[Inlines notes are easier to write, since you don't have to pick an identifier and move down to